trinhngocthuyen/e2e-mobile/README.rst

 .. image:: https://img.shields.io/pypi/l/e2e-mobile.svg
     :target: https://github.com/trinhngocthuyen/e2e-mobile/blob/main/LICENSE

 ``e2e-mobile`` is a Python package providing convenient setup for end-to-end testing in mobile apps.
+This package is the combined magic of Appium and Pytest.
+It helps us:

+- Write tests once, for both platforms (iOS & Android).
+- Write reusable & readable tests that can be scale to support complex use cases.

 .. image:: _static/recording.gif